kokotechh/Object-Classifier-Arduino/README.md

-# Object-Classifier-Arduino
+# 🤖📷 Object Classifier + Arduino Buddy

 A little CNN that looks through a webcam, figures out what object it's seeing, and tells an Arduino to react — printing the object's name on an OLED screen and swinging a servo motor to a matching angle! 🎯✨

-# 🤖📷 Object Classifier + Arduino Buddy

 ## 🧠 How it works